Han conquest of Dian: Aftermath

 The Dian Kingdom was conquered by the Han Empire in 109 BC and turned into a tributary state.
 As the following centuries went by, the Dian assimilated into Han Chinese culture and were virtually extinct by the 11th century AD.
 It is apparent in the artifacts uncovered by archaeologists in the area.
 Mirrors, coins, ceramics, and bronze items manufactured in the Han style have been found in modern Yunnan.
 Dian artifacts, once visually distinct from the Han, borrowed heavily from Han imports by 100 BC, indicative of Dian's assimilation into Han Chinese culture.

 Sinification of these peoples was brought about by a combination of Han imperial military power, regular Han Chinese settlement and an influx of Han refugees.
 Yizhou commandery was established in the former kingdom.
 Dian's surrender was verified by archaeologists, who discovered an imperial seal inscribed by the Han for the king of Dian.
 There were a series of unsuccessful rebellions by the Dian against Han rule.
 The first two incidents occurred in 86 BC and 83 BC.
 A rebellion in 35 BC–28 BC was suppressed by Chen Li, governor of the Zangke commandery.
 More violence surfaced during Wang Mang's usurpation of the Han emperor and reign in 9–23.
 Wang responded by dispatching military campaigns against the southwest.
 One campaign lost 70% of its soldiers due to illness.
 Another, with 100,000 men and twice the amount of supplies, had little success.
 Rebellions also occurred in 42–45 and 176.

 During Emperor Ming of Han's reign in 57–75, the Han expanded further west of Dian and established a new commandery called Yongchang.
 In 114, Dian tribes residing west of Yuexi/Yuesui Commandery accepted Han rule.
-Emperor Huangti embarked on a sinicization campaign during his reign between 146 and 168 that introduced Han Chinese ethics and culture to the Dian tribes.
+Emperor Huan embarked on a sinicization campaign during his reign between 146 and 168 that introduced Han Chinese ethics and culture to the Dian tribes.